Chichen Itza: Modern history

 In 1926, the Mexican government charged Edward Thompson with theft, claiming he stole the artifacts from the Cenote Sagrado and smuggled them out of the country.
 The government seized the Hacienda Chichén.
 Thompson, who was in the United States at the time, never returned to Yucatán.
 He wrote about his research and investigations of the Maya culture in a book People of the Serpent published in 1932.
 He died in New Jersey in 1935.
 In 1944 the Mexican Supreme Court ruled that Thompson had broken no laws and returned Chichen Itza to his heirs.
 The Thompsons sold the hacienda to tourism pioneer Fernando Barbachano Peon.

 There have been two later expeditions to recover artifacts from the Cenote Sagrado, in 1961 and 1967.
 The first was sponsored by the National Geographic, and the second by private interests.
 Both projects were supervised by Mexico's National Institute of Anthropology and History (INAH).
-INAH has conducted an ongoing effort to excavate and restore other monuments in the archeological zone, including the Osario, Akab Dzib, and several buildings in Chichén Viejo (Old Chichen).
+INAH has conducted an ongoing effort to excavate and restore other monuments in the archeological zone, including the Osario, Akab Dzib, and several buildings in Chichén Viejo (Old Chichén).

 In 2009, to investigate construction that predated El Castillo, Yucatec archeologists began excavations adjacent to El Castillo under the direction of Rafael (Rach) Cobos.